NZ abandons cricket tour of Pakistan over security concerns

 “The Pakistan Cricket Board and Pakistan government made foolproof security arrangements for all visiting teams.
 We have assured the New Zealand Cricket of the same.”

-New Zealand were to play three ODIs in Rawalpindi and five Twenty20s in Lahore.
-Both cities and the security arrangements were cleared by NZC's security team last month.
+New Zealand was to play three ODIs in Rawalpindi and five Twenty20s in Lahore.
+Both cities and the security arrangements were cleared by NZC’s security team last month.

 NZC chief executive David White said the advice he received made the tour impossible to continue, and he was supported by the New Zealand Cricket Players Association.